andpersand/how_tu/README.md

 # What is How tu?

-_How tu_ is a guide to digital tools we've been told are complicated.
+_How tu_ is a guide to digital tools.

 [//]: # (/ES/
 _How tu_ es...)